awsdocs/aws-batch-user-guide/doc_source/create-batch-ami.md

 **To use your new AMI with AWS Batch**

 1. When the AMI creation process is complete, create a compute environment with your new AMI \(be sure to select **Enable user\-specified AMI ID** and specify your custom AMI ID in [Step 9](create-compute-environment.md#enable-custom-ami-step)\)\.
 For more information, see [Creating a Compute Environment](create-compute-environment.md)\.
+**Note**
+The AMI that you choose for a compute environment must match the architecture of the instance types that you intend to use for that compute environment\.
+For example, if your compute environment uses A1 instance types, the compute resource AMI that you choose must support ARM instances\.
+Amazon ECS vends both x86 and ARM versions of the Amazon ECS\-optimized Amazon Linux 2 AMI\.
+For more information, see [Amazon ECS\-optimized Amazon Linux 2 AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/al2ami.html) in the *Amazon Elastic Container Service Developer Guide*\.

 1. Create a job queue and associate your new compute environment\.
 For more information, see [Creating a Job Queue](create-job-queue.md)\.
+**Note**
+All compute environments that are associated with a job queue must share the same architecture\.
+AWS Batch doesn't support mixing compute environment architecture types in a single job queue\.

 1. \(Optional\) Submit a sample job to your new job queue\.
 For more information, see [Example Job Definitions](example-job-definitions.md), [Creating a Job Definition](create-job-definition.md), and [Submitting a Job](submit_job.md)\.